 Sunday, July 30 – Saturday, August 5, 2017

-Our 2016 Summer Teacher’s Conference is full at this time.
-Please contact Karen Knight for other program options (email@example.com)
+Registration for 2017 Teacher Conference Program is now available.
+Please contact Karen Knight for other program options (firstname.lastname@example.org)

 Please feel free to contact us at email@example.com with any general questions that you might have.

 “This conference was one of the most meaningful professional development opportunities that

 I have experienced.
 Living in and learning about place based educational experiences and discussing

 different components of experiential education was enlightening and I cannot wait to take new ideas back to the classroom.
 This conference gave me confidence and resources to build a community in my classroom that will focus on 'living well' in our space and incorporate project based learning.”

 “The conference was a phenomenal way to reconnect with American teachers, brainstorm about

 experiential education, and also push myself as a student in every way from the classroom,

 to scuba diving, to cliff jumping and more.”

 “The Island School conference gives you the chance to spend a whole week with like-minded educators.